 Some people believe that using nightlights or leaving lights on for cats is unnecessary pampering that makes pets “soft.”
 This misunderstands both cat biology and psychology.
 Providing appropriate lighting isn’t about spoiling cats, it’s about recognizing that even animals with excellent night vision can benefit from reduced uncertainty and increased confidence in their environment.
 Plus, those nightlights help prevent human-cat collisions at 2 AM!

 There’s also a persistent idea that cats who seem nervous at night are always afraid of the dark specifically.
-Often, what looks like fear of darkness is actually anxiety about something else: separation from their owners, boredom, hunger, or even medical issues like hyperthyroidism that make them more agitated at night.
+Often, what looks like fear of darkness is anxiety about something else: separation from their owners, boredom, hunger, or even medical issues like hyperthyroidism that make them more agitated at night.

 FAQ